jmhernan/swc4ps/course_specs.md

 ## Step 1: Brainstorming (The What?)

 1. What problem(s) will participants learn how to solve (**Core Skills**)?
-  * Learn to work with `.csv, .xlsx` and simlar raw data files with `python` or `R`.
+  * Learn to work with `.csv, .xlsx` and similar raw data files with `python` or `R`.
-    * See: (Formatiing Data in Spreadsheets)[https://datacarpentry.org/spreadsheets-socialsci/] This might provide a clear jump-off location for a more taylored lesson.
+    * See: (Formating Data in Spreadsheets)[https://datacarpentry.org/spreadsheets-socialsci/] This might provide a clear jump-off location for a more tailored lesson.
   *  Develop reproducible cleaning scripts.
 A contrast from the Data Carpentry lesson that uses (Open Refine)[https://datacarpentry.org/openrefine-socialsci/]
-  * Exploratory data analysis (Similar to this but taylored to public sector folks?)[https://datacarpentry.org/r-socialsci/]
+  * Exploratory data analysis (Similar to this but tailored to public sector folks?)[https://datacarpentry.org/r-socialsci/]
-    * After learning how to work with "common file types", and loading data into prefered software tool, we can:
+    * After learning how to work with "common file types", and loading data into preferred software tool, we can:
-      * Data wragling basics in prefred language.
+      * Data wrangling basics in preferred language.
       * Simple Data Viz.
       * Producing figures for reporting.
   * Reporting tools: